top of page

 I always get a feel of the energy when I enter a church or cathedral and it stays with me while I’m wandering around, slowly dissipating once I’ve left.
 I’m not religious and don’t believe I’d therefore feel the same influences a religious person might feel.
 The buildings themselves are impressive, as is the history and age, not to mention the care and attention in the details.
 Are these physical factors alone enough to make me feel the way I do, or is more required?

 I believe a large part of the energy I feel within churches comes from the architecture, and I don’t mean merely in a visual sense.
 Not to dismiss the awe and wonder created by a suitably impressive cathedral...
 I’m talking about the antenna-like design of spires and the potential to harness energy from the atmosphere.
-This might be a wild theory for many of you no familiar with Nikola Tesla’s work, but it’s certainly possible.
+This might be a wild theory for any of you not familiar with Nikola Tesla’s work, but it’s certainly possible.

 Stonehenge